-SECTION 6: Upstream Strategies for Health Care Providers
+SECTION 5: Upstream Strategies for Health Care Providers

-As discussed in previous sections, addressing the SDOH and health equity is generally outside the scope of what is typically considered the responsibility of the health care system.
+As discussed in Section 4, the social determinants of health and health equity are generally outside the scope of what is typically considered part of the health care system.
 Health care providers are usually trained to address their patients' immediate needs based on individual symptoms, risk factors, and biological or genetic characteristics.
 Medical education and health care models in the U.S. typically reflect a biomedical and individualistic concept of health.
 Similarly, the United States' health care system is biased toward treatment rather than prevention and health promotion, as well as toward specialization instead of a more holistic and comprehensive approach to health and well-being.
-Finally, payment systems and incentives tend to prioritize innovation and high-end technology, which creates additional barriers for providers to attend to their patients' social needs.
+Finally, payment systems and incentives tend to prioritize innovation and high end technology, which creates additional barriers for providers to attend to their patients' social needs.
 These characteristics of the health care system, which are at odds with efforts to advance health equity, are driven by long-standing cultural barriers, numerous regulatory barriers, and financial challenges related to payment mechanisms and our insurance system (Manchanda, 2013).

-Fortunately, passage of the Affordable Care Act (ACA) and increasing attention to the Triple Aim (Section 4), created opportunities for reforming the health care system in ways that can better address the SDOH and promote equity.
-Providers are positioning themselves to better address their patients' social needs by creating stronger linkages with other community resources; coordinating care more effectively; and ultimately ensuring high quality, accessible care to a diverse patient population.
+Fortunately, passage of the Affordable Care Act and increasing attention to the Triple Aim (see Section 3), have created opportunities for reforming the health care system in ways that can better address the social determinants of health and promote equity.
+Providers are positioned to better address their patients' social needs by creating stronger linkages with other community resources; coordinating care more effectively; and ultimately ensuring high quality, accessible care to a diverse patient population.
 Strategies in each of these three areas can contribute to a more equity-oriented health care system, which is part of the broader continuum of strategies needed to advance health equity overall.
 This is important because, while health care is only one determinant of health, it is an important lever of change and can open the door to other changes in the broader community context.
-Further, while health care organizations and providers themselves may not have the power to address all of the various SDOH that impact their patients, they do have the power to address inequities in the delivery of care, including decreasing institutional racism and implicit bias that exists with the health care system (Wyatt et al., 2016).